elifyrktrk/LiveActivity/README.md

 # Netmera Live Activity Sample

+Live Activities enable apps to display dynamic, real-time updates directly on glanceable areas like the Lock Screen, iPhone StandBy, Dynamic Island, and Apple Watch's Smart Stack, allowing users to monitor ongoing events, activities, or tasks without constantly reopening the app.

+Ideal for tracking short-to-medium-length tasks, Live Activities present prioritized information such as live sports scores, delivery updates, or fitness metrics, and can offer interactive options for user control.
+For best practices, ensure a concise layout suited to all display locations, avoid sensitive information, and refrain from using Live Activities for advertising, preserving them as a tool for useful, timely updates.

+## Netmera and Live Activities

+To facilitate this feature, Netmera has integrated additional functionalities into the existing message delivery framework specifically designed for Live Activity.

 This project demonstrates how to use iOS Live Activities with Netmera integration.
 The project includes examples for different scenarios:

 - Match Score Tracking